 Welcome to HacktionLab

-Hacktionlab is back with a new event!
+Hacktionlab was back with a new event in 2022!
 Hacktioncamp 2022 took place in Todmorden, UK on the 10th, 11th and 12th of June 2022 (camping from the Thursday night)!
+Soon to be announced is an urban gathering in mid-June 2023.
+Watch this space!!

 It was a HacktionLab / BarnCamp Reunion - featuring discussions on alt-media, radical tech collectives, right-to-repair, free and open source software, the maker mentality, and the old hacker ethic.